The Real-Life Experience

 The aim of the exhibition is to share the talents of area students with our community while encouraging them to continue pursuing their artistic talents outside the classroom.

 The exhibition also draws attention to the importance of arts education, celebrating both its positive effects on the youths of our community and the efforts of the educators that challenge their students on a daily basis.

-Sponsored by Cordell & Ava Haymon, the 2017 exhibition was the result of more than 160 works submitted for possible inclusion.
+Sponsored by Cordell & Ava Haymon, the 2019 exhibition was the culmination of months of work by area students, resulting in more than 210 works submitted from over a dozen schools for possible inclusion.
 In keeping with the spirit of the exhibition’s title, this truly is a “real-life experience” in that not every student whose work is submitted is included in the exhibition.
 As professional artists find every time they seek to participate in a juried exhibition, life as a visual artist is highly competitive.

 Paul A. Dufour & Julia Dufour Richardson Scholarship

-In addition, the Arts Council of Greater Baton Rouge continued their partnership with BRG in 2017, offering the Paul A. Dufour & Julia Dufour Richardson Scholarship award to one student featured in The REAL-LIFE EXPERIENCE Juried High School Exhibition.
-The Scholarship Fund continues Dufour’s legacy by providing assistance for exceptional students to attend private classes with recognized professional artists in the Greater Baton Rouge area.
+In addition, the Arts Council of Greater Baton Rouge continues its partnership with BRG in 2019, offering the Paul A. Dufour & Julia Dufour Richardson Scholarship award to one student featured in The REAL-LIFE EXPERIENCE Juried High School Exhibition.
+The Scholarship Fund continues Dufour’s legacy by providing assistance for exceptional underclassmen students to attend private classes with recognized professional artists in the Greater Baton Rouge area.